Five signs it is time to move on, when not to switch, and a practical migration playbook for making the transition without disrupting your fund.

-Five signs it is time to switch
+Five signs to switch

 3. The technology is outdated.
 If your administrator still sends reports as email attachments, uses paper-based investor onboarding, or cannot provide a real-time view of your fund's financial position, they are operating with tools from a previous era.
 Your LPs expect better.
 Your competitors' LPs are getting better.
 Technology gaps compound over time.

 4. Compliance gaps are emerging.
-Regulatory requirements are becoming more complex — FATCA, CRS, AMLR, DORA.
+Regulatory requirements are becoming more complex: FATCA, CRS, AMLR, DORA.
 If your administrator is struggling to keep pace, you are exposed.
 Missed filings, incomplete investor documentation, or outdated AML procedures are compliance risks that land on your desk, not theirs.

 When NOT to switch